deven-org/telemetry-functions/doc/TESTING.md

 **Jest** - a JavaScript testing framework is testing library used to write the test cases,  It allows you to write tests with an approachable, familiar and feature-rich API that gives you results quickly

 ## How to install Jest
-Install the jest package (and optional typings) to the existing project's package.json by the bellow command
+Install the jest package (and optional typings) to the existing project's package.json by the below command

-npm install --save-dev jest @types/jest
+`npm install --save-dev jest @types/jest`

 When cloning the project, the package.json has the library in dev dependency which installs Jest with `npm install` in the project's root directory.